 If in this post I sound guilty of succumbing to the kind of revisionism that spins vintage cinema straw into nostalgia-laced gold, it's only because I've been around long enough to have taken note of what I perceive to be a certain downward trajectory in films.
 In the independent/foreign-film-influenced days of my youth, it was generally assumed that movies like The Birds were on their way out, and it was fashionable to mock their solid, old-school (read: Establishment) professionalism.

-Jump ahead to present day.
-We now have an industry run by lawyers and populated with techno-geeks churning out obscenely expensive comic book movies and CGI video games disguised as films for a subliterate demographic that bullies the boxoffice through their twitter accounts.
+Jump ahead to the present day.
+We now have an industry run by lawyers and populated with techno-geeks churning out obscenely expensive comic book movies and CGI video games disguised as films for a subliterate demographic that bullies the boxoffice through their Twitter accounts.

-All of a sudden, old-fashioned things like story, character, pacing and maturity seem positively revolutionary.
+All of a sudden, old-fashioned things like story, character, pacing, and maturity seem positively revolutionary.
 I've always liked The Birds, but I never considered it a classic.
 I think that opinion has changed.
 I don't think there's a director working today who can pull off what Hitchcock does in this flawed masterpiece, I really don't.
 It's a movie both smart and silly that never once falls prey to what is near-standard in horror films today: stupidity.
 It takes its time, it gets us to care about its characters, and the power of the shock effects comes from our engagement in the narrative.
-The Birds is not Alfred Hitchcock's best film by a long-shot, but its obvious skill, artistry, and simple entertainment value makes much of what pass for motion pictures today look like chicken feed.
+The Birds is not Alfred Hitchcock's best film by a long shot, but its obvious skill, artistry, and simple entertainment value make much of what passes for motion pictures today look like chicken feed.

 A couple of terrific essays on Hedren and "The Birds" can be found HERE at the site of fellow blogger, Poseidon's Underworld.